I've been an online writer for over nine years. My articles often focus on classical music, pet care, and classic books.

 The time to train your pets for an emergency evacuation starts now.
 You do not want to attempt to capture terrified animals in the middle of a fire, flood, tornado, hurricane, or earthquake, as it’s likely that one or more of you will end up in the emergency room.

 This is going to focus mostly on cats and dogs, as those are the pets I have the most experience with and are the most common.
-I have traveled extensively with both cats and dogs and so this kind of training is perfectly feasible.
+I have traveled extensively with both cats and dogs, so I know this kind of training is perfectly feasible.

 Here are the four goals of training both dogs and cats: